 Household Composition

 Compared to the other selected cities, Hartford has the smallest percentage of married couple households and married couple families with children.
-Hartford also has the highest percentage of female-headed families with no husband present.
+In addition, Hartford has the highest percentage of female-headed families with no husband present.

 Educational Attainment